pushpendrasahu11/AapdaRakshak/README.md

 ## Table of Contents:
-*Admin can post an alert on the website that will be visible to all people visiting the website.
+1)Admin can post an alert on the website that will be visible to all people visiting the website.<br/>
-*Alert messages will be sent to each user through their email and phone number.
+2)Alert messages will be sent to each user through their email and phone number.<br/>
-*Users can share any information about any disaster with the admin.
+3)Users can share any information about any disaster with the admin.<br/>
-*Users can donate money to victims who are raising funds.
+4)Users can donate money to victims who are raising funds.<br/>
-*Users (as a victim or organisations) can ask to raise funds which will go through the admin’s approval.
+5)Users (as a victim or organisations) can ask to raise funds which will go through the admin’s approval.<br/>
-*Users can apply to be a volunteer, which will be approved by the admin.
+6)Users can apply to be a volunteer, which will be approved by the admin.<br/>
-*A map is there which will highlight areas affected by disaster, according to their type.
+7)A map is there which will highlight areas affected by disaster, according to their type.<br/>

 ## Technology Stack:
   1) ReactJs